lisphilar/covid19-sir/.github/CONTRIBUTING.md

 cd covid19-sir
 ```

-Or, fork the repository and run the following commands with your account name `<your account>`. "remotes/upstream/master" will be added.
+Or, fork the repository and run the following commands with your account name `<your account>`. "remotes/upstream/master" will be shown by `git branch -a`.

 ```
 git clone https://github.com/<your account>/covid19-sir.git